 Here’s how The Rebel Pilgrimage India works…

-► The journey is 12 days long, and 6 people will be going, including me.
+► The journey is 10 days long, and 6 people will be going, including me.
+This is the perfect size group.

 ► We officially begin the pilgrimage by spending the day helping to feed thousands of people at one of the most important Sikh temples in the world.